Maui Information Exchanges

 If you have additional feedback to share or questions on the draft proposal, you may also directly contact the Maui Navigation Team members below:

-On August 6, 2025, the Maui Navigation Team held its fourth information exchange session at the Kīhei Community Center.
-Members of the Navigation team presented an updated draft of their management proposal.
-Around 20 community members attended, made up mostly of recreational fishers and other residents who were interested in learning more about the proposal.
-Since there was a smaller crowd, the Navigation Team was able to walk through their proposal line-by-line with the community answer any questions.
+Around 20 community members attended the Kīhei meeting, which was made up of mostly recreational fishers and other residents who were interested in learning more about the proposal.
+Since there was a smaller crowd, the Navigation Team was able to walk through their proposal line-by-line with the community to answer any questions.

 Fishers, cultural practitioners, and ocean users gathered at Helene Hall on September 24, 2024 to hear the Maui Navigation Team’s draft nearshore management recommendations.
 After the Navigation Team’s presentation, a collaborative forum for dialogue and conversation was opened where the community members in attendance could share their manaʻo and feedback.